• Home

 • Comparative Analysis: You can compare different energy systems or scenarios side by side, aiding in decision-making.

-Best Practice for Creating Energy Flow Chart
+Best Practice for Creating an Energy Flow Graph

 1. Gather Data: Collect accurate and up-to-date data on energy sources, transformations, distribution, consumption, and losses.